The Best Roadtrips from Phoenix

 - Where to stay: Hotel Weatherford

 Flagstaff is probably the most popular of Phoenix road trip destinations.
 The high altitude mountain town, home to the stately San Francisco Peaks, offers a nice respite from the summer heat.
 When the summer temps soar past 110 on a daily basis in Phoenix, the temps hover near a more comfortable 80 degree range in Flagstaff.
 Arizona Snowbowl is home to a wide variety of trails.
 At 8000+ altitude, the temps are marvelous (especially so for desert dwellers tired of the brutal heat), and just perfect for hiking.
 Take a look at a few of the most scenic hikes in the Flagstaff area.

 Most Flagstaff hiking trails feature gorgeous views of the pines & mountains

 There’s much more than hiking to enjoy in Arizona’s favorite tourist destination.
-From a quaint downtown that is lined with unique restaurants & coffeehouses, to an interesting Native American museum, to a bustling lineup of events, there’s always something interesting to do in Flagstaff.
+From a quaint downtown that is lined with unique restaurants & coffeehouses, to an interesting Native American museum, to a bustling lineup of seasonal events, there’s always something interesting to do in Flagstaff.
 The quick drive to the red rock wonderland of Sedona is just another benefit.
 Add in the close proximity to historical attractions like Walnut Canyon, Sunset Crater, & Wupatki, and you have no shortage of great outdoor activities, restaurants, historical attractions, and entertainment offerings.

 Flagstaff is known as the “City of 7 Wonders.”
 Surrounding the city are numerous historical attractions.
 Wupatki is one of the best preserved pueblos in the Southwest.

-And, the attractive 4 season climate brings forth even more fun, as you can enjoy prime leaf peeping in fall and even skiing in winter (the city is home to the best ski resort in the state).
+And, the attractive 4 season climate brings forth even more opportunities for adventure, as you can enjoy prime leaf peeping in fall and even skiing in winter (the city is home to the best ski resort in the state).

 It’s hard to believe this bright fall foliage is found in Arizona!